remnrem/luna-doc/docs/ref/ica.md

 _An implementation of the fastICA algorithm_

+Independent Component Analysis (ICA) decomposes multi-channel EEG into statistically independent components, most commonly used to identify and remove stereotyped artifacts (ocular, cardiac, muscular) from the signal. `ICA` fits the fastICA algorithm to one or more channels and adds the resulting independent components as new EDF signals for inspection. `ADJUST` subtracts specified components from the original channels to produce a cleaned signal. `SVD` applies singular value decomposition (PCA) to multi-channel data as a related alternative, useful for dimensionality reduction.

 | Command | Description |
 | ---- | ------ |
 | [`ICA`](#ica)      | Fit ICA model to signal data |